 PHYS 7440 Principles of Optoelectronics (3,3,0) This course aims to provide a broad base on optoelectronic properties of semiconductors and device applications.
-Topics cover the principles of optoelectronics, their applications to some key modern optoelectronic devices and current photovoltaic techniques.
+Topics cover surface and interface of semiconductors, optical properties of semiconductors, light generation in semiconductors and recent advances in organic electronics.

 PHYS 7450 Principles of Photonic Physics (3,3,0) This is an introduction into advanced topics in propagation of electromagnetic waves in a medium and interaction of electromagnetic waves with matter.
-Topics covered include derivation of optical constants such as susceptibility and dielectric constants, absorption, scattering and negative refraction.
+Topics covered include derivation of optical constants such as susceptibility and dielectric constants, absorption, scattering and refraction.